 In December 1999, the EPA promulgated the Phase II MS4 regulations to address pollution discharges from small MS4s in urbanized areas (UA).
 The Phase II Final Rule also required the NPDES permitting authority to evaluate additional small MS4s located outside of UA’s that should be regulated.
 Maryland expanded its MS4 permit program by issuing two general permits, one for municipalities (2003) and one for state and federal agencies (2004) operating small MS4s.
 These permits were reissued in 2018.

 Maryland’s Phase II program now covers over 90 small MS4 operators.
 The Phase II MS4 permits are similar to Phase I permits in that they require implementing stormwater best management practices and programs to reduce pollution discharges and to protect water quality.
 The work of Maryland’s Phase I and Phase II MS4 programs demonstrate a significant commitment to stormwater management and improving local water quality and the Chesapeake Bay.

-- Notices of Tentative Determination to Issue NPDES MS4 Permits to Carroll, Charles, Frederick, Harford, and Howard Counties (March 11, 2022)
+- Notices of Final Determination to Issue NPDES MS4 Permits to Carroll, Charles, Frederick, Harford, and Howard Counties (December 30, 2022)